cseshahrukh/cseshahrukh.github.io/_pages/markdown.md

 ## Service and Leadership

-* Currently signed in to 43 different Slack teams, actively participating in various discussions and providing technical support.
+* Currently signed in to 43 different Slack teams, actively participating in various discussions and prGoviding technical support.

 ## Resume

-For a detailed overview of my professional experience and skills, you can view my [Resume (PDF)](_files/Resume.pdf).
+For a detailed overview of my professional experience and skills, you can view my [Resume (PDF)](../_files/Resume.pdf).